 The SMU Law Review, formerly the Southwestern Law Journal, is published four times each year and reaches law schools, attorneys and judges throughout the United States and abroad.
 Each issue includes articles by prominent legal scholars and practitioners dealing with significant questions of local, national and international law.
 In addition, articles by students analyze recent cases, statutes and developments in the law.
 Each year one issue of the SMU Law Review is devoted to an annual survey of Texas law and contains articles by attorneys, law professors and judges concerning current developments in the law of Texas.
 All editing is done by student members of the board of editors and the staff.
-Members of the SMU Law Review also sponsors the annual SMU Corporate Counsel Symposium on current developments in corporate law.
+Members of the SMU Law Review receive academic credit for their work.
+The SMU Law Review also sponsors the annual SMU Corporate Counsel Symposium on current developments in corporate law.
 Selected papers from the symposium may be published in one of its issues.
 The symposium attracts corporate practitioners from throughout the United States.